isomerpages/sciencecentre-emag/_stories/Space/Prof Brian Cox Shows Us The Solar System.md

 </p>
 <p><strong>VD: Science Centre Singapore's new e-magazine is titled<em> Void Deck</em>.
 The name is a play on what Singaporeans call the open areas in the ground floor of public housing, and the idea of cosmic voids.
 How would you explain voids and what they might tell us?</strong>
 </p>
-<p>PROF. BRIAN COX: The universe is basically one big void.
-These planets
+<p><strong>PROF BRIAN COX: </strong>The universe is basically one big void.
-and moons, which are essentially everything to us, are really specks.
+These planets and moons, which are essentially everything to us, are really specks.
 Most of the universe is empty space.&nbsp;</p>
 <p>Although, empty space isn't empty.
 If you start to go deeper into theoretical
 physics and nature, then you find that there's no such thing as a void, as emptiness.
 The vacuum, as we call it, is filled with activity.
 Actually,